cbeuw/GoQuiet/README.md

 `TicketTimeHint` is the time needed for a session ticket to expire and a new one to be generated.
 Leave it as the default.

-`Browser` is the browser you want to make the GFW think you are using.
+`Browser` is the browser you want to **make the GFW _think_ you are using, it has NOTHING to do with the web browser or any web application you are using on your machine**.
 Currently support `chrome` and `firefox`.

 ## How it works